The following steps will provide information to guide you successfully to completion of your Case Report.

 A case report is a scientific writing, and should ideally follow the writing style exhibited in refereed journals.

 It should be written in third person, past tense.

 Support clinical conclusions and be able to justify clinical decisions at the oral exam.

 Patients should be followed to conclusion of the condition reported.

 All writing should be your original work.
 Only one author is allowed on case reports.
 Note that case reports will be checked for plagiarism.
 Plagiarism is grounds for termination of your candidacy.
-Have a colleague review your case report prior to submission or request a mentor from your Subcommittee Chair.
+Have a colleague review your case report prior to submission.

-Case reports must be submitted no later than the following deadlines: April 1st for the first case report, and June 1st for all written work.
+Case reports must be submitted no later than the following deadlines: February 1st for the first case report, April 1st for the second case report, and May 15th for all written work.

 Written case reports, required as part of your application for Fellowship, require a discussion section that will include information referenced from the literature.
 It is expected that all of your writing represent your own work.
 Be familiar with what needs to be cited and how to reference information taken from other sources.